Duolingo English Test

 • Conversely, a program focusing on spoken communication may prioritize candidates with high conversation and listening subscores.

-Data-Driven Decisions: The new DET scoring system empowers universities to ditch the one-size-fits-all approach.
+Data-Driven Decisions: The new DUOLINGO Language Test scoring system empowers universities to ditch the one-size-fits-all approach.
 By analyzing individual listening, speaking, reading, and writing subscores, institutions can make data-driven admissions decisions beyond just a single metric.
 This can lead to a more diverse student body with a wider range of language abilities.

 Flexibility in Requirements: Institutions can set specific score expectations for different skills based on program needs.
 Tailoring requirements to each program’s specific demands allows for a more nuanced approach to admissions.